 - 1.6 The views of local communities, businesses, the waste industry, environmental groups and other interested organisations have been considered throughout the development of the Waste Plan. - 1.7 The first stage in developing the Waste Plan was the publication of the Waste Plan Issues Paper in December 2013.
-This document was the first public consultation document and highlighted the main identified waste planning issues facing Bournemouth, Dorset and Poole and the potential options for addressing them. - 1.8 The 2015 Draft Waste Plan contained a range of draft policies and site specific options for addressing the waste management needs that had been identified.
-Public consultation on the Draft Waste Plan took place during summer 2015.
-During the consultation over 900 responses were received from just under 200 contributing consultees
+This document was the first public consultation document and highlighted the main identified waste planning issues facing Bournemouth, Dorset and Poole and the potential options for addressing them.

 The statutory development plan is the plan for the future development of an area.
-It comprises Local Plans, including saved policies and minerals and waste plans, neighbourhood plans, the London Plan and saved policies of the former Regional Spatial Strategies and Structure Plans.
+It comprises adopted Local Plans, including saved policies and minerals and waste plans, adopted neighbourhood plans, and any policies of 'old-style' local plans that remain 'saved' the London Plan and saved policies of the former Regional Spatial Strategies and Structure Plans.
 To the extent that development plan policies are material to an application for planning permission the decision must be taken in accordance with the development plan unless there are material considerations that indicate otherwise.

-(individuals/organisations).
+(AM1.2)

+- 1.8 The 2015 Draft Waste Plan contained a range of draft policies and site specific options for addressing the waste management needs that had been identified.
+Public consultation on the Draft Waste Plan took place during summer 2015.
+During the consultation over 900 responses were received from just under 200 contributing consultees (individuals/organisations).
 Generally, consultees were supportive of the levels of waste growth forecast and the proposed policies/supporting text, subject to minor changes and updates.
-Detailed comments were also received in relation to the site options put forward.

-- 1.9 The comments made to the Draft Waste Plan were taken into consideration when reaching decisions on the proposed waste site allocations set out in the 2016 Draft Waste Plan Update Additional and Emerging Preferred Waste Site Allocations.
+Detailed comments were also received in relation to the site options put forward. - 1.9 The comments made to the Draft Waste Plan were taken into consideration when reaching decisions on the proposed waste site allocations set out in the 2016 Draft Waste Plan Update Additional and Emerging Preferred Waste Site Allocations.
 Consultation on the additional and emerging preferred sites took place between May and July 2016, providing stakeholders with an opportunity to comment on the sites proposed for allocation in the final Waste Plan to address the waste management needs of Bournemouth, Dorset and Poole.
 During the consultation just over 900 responses were received from approximately 480 contributing consultees (individuals/organisations). - 1.10 An additional focused consultation took place in early 2017 on three additional sites that came forward to address specific identified needs. - 1.11 Further discussions with key stakeholders have continued to shape the policies and detailed site allocations contained within this Plan outside of the formal consultation stages.